mknxdev/vue-ctx-injector/README.md

-*After looking a long time for tools or libraries allowing to progressively integrate Vue.js components into non-Vue project and didn't found viable packages to do the trick, the choice has been made to create a dedicated package for that.*
+*After looking a long time for tools or libraries allowing to progressively integrate Vue.js components into non-Vue project and didn't found viable packages to do the trick, the choice has been made to create a dedicated tool for that.*

 ## Introduction